Center for Adolescent Resiliency

 The Center for Adolescent Resiliency programs are:

-- United Future Leaders: This after-school program focuses on civility, ethics, and leadership for fifth grade students as they prepare to transition to middle school.
+- United Future Leaders (UFL): This after-school program focuses on civility, ethics, and leadership for fifth and sixth grade students as they transition to middle school.
 Participants gain a strong foundation for individual growth and self-awareness that becomes a springboard for servant leadership throughout the secondary school years and beyond.

 Thrive as an Individual at the Center for Adolescent Resiliency